stefanlachner/paperless-to-lexoffice/README.md

 So feedback is welcome!

 ## Special thanks
-Thans to the developers of paperless-ngx in the first plays.
+Thans to the developers of paperless-ngx in the first place.
 You did and are doing a great job making it so easy to develop simple tools like this to interact with paperless-ngx!